One Pan Italian Chicken Breasts

 The image is a red circular logo with crossed spoon and fork icons.
 Text reads: "Cook At Home Mom - Real Food For Every Journey.

-A full dinner, made on one sheet pan?
+A full dinner, made on one pan?
 Sign me up!
-I absolutely adore sheet pan meals, since they mean less work and less cleanup!
+I absolutely adore sheet pan meals, since they mean less work and quick cleanup!
 That’s why my sheet pan steak fajitas recipe is also in the regular rotation around here!

 The chicken breasts marinate in red wine vinegar, rich olive oil, and a zesty Italian seasoning blend.
 Then you cook the chicken, potatoes, and asparagus together on one sheet pan.

 While everything cooks, you can be setting the table or making yourself a nice mocktail.
-And once it’s done, there’s hardly any dishes to wash!
+And once it’s done, there are hardly any dishes to wash!
 Double win.

-This recipe would be equally fabulous for a healthy date night in as it would for a weeknight family meal.
-It’s also Whole30 compatible, Paleo, and Gluten Free friendly.
+This recipe is equally fabulous for a healthy date night in as it would for a weeknight family meal.

 Ingredients